ethanm88/cleverhans/examples/adversarial_asr/README.md

-# Imperceptible, Robust and Targeted Adversarial Examples for Automatic Speech Recognition
+# Defense for Adaptive Imperceptible Audio Adversarial Examples Using Proportional Additive Gaussian Noise

-This is a Tensorflow implementation for the ICML 2019 paper ["Imperceptible, Robust and Targeted Adversarial Examples for Automatic Speech Recognition"](http://proceedings.mlr.press/v97/qin19a.html).
+This a defense for the imperceptible audio adversarial examples from the ICML 2019 paper ["Imperceptible, Robust and Targeted Adversarial Examples for Automatic Speech Recognition"](http://proceedings.mlr.press/v97/qin19a.html).
 The details of all the models implemented here can be found in the [paper](http://proceedings.mlr.press/v97/qin19a.html).

 ## Dependencies
 *   Python 2.7